Riccall: History

 Homo sapiens first arrived in Great Britain around 12,000 years ago as the earth was warming before the beginning of the Holocene era.
-It is not known when Man first arrived in the area, however there is evidence that the Humberhead Levels have been settled for several thousand years, and that the drier northern area where Riccall is situated was settled before the Roman era.
+It is not known when Man first arrived in the area, however there is evidence that the Humberhead Levels have been settled for several thousand years, and that the drier northern area where Riccall is situated was settled before the Roman era being host to Iron Age burial sites.

 Saxons and Danes

-The village was the site of an Anglo-Saxon settlement and there is evidence of a Saxon church on the site of the current St Mary's.
+The village was the site of an Anglo-Saxon settlement and there is evidence of a Saxon church on the site of the current St Mary's Church.
 The early settlers most likely chose the site because of two geographical factors: the area forms a slightly raised plateau above a flood plain, and it is near the Ouse.

 Riccall was the site of the base camp of Harald Hardrada in 1066.
 He landed on the banks of the Ouse after sailing up the Humber Estuary and set up camp at Riccall before his victory in the Battle of Fulford.
 However this was to be his last taste of victory, as his army was defeated shortly afterwards by the forces of King Harold Godwinson of England with the false parlay and preceding battle at Stamford Bridge, with many of his troops back at the base camp the battle was short and Hardrada himself died.
 This battle had a knock-on effect as it distracted Harold from the defence of the south coast and left the land open to Norman invasion.
 The event is commemorated in one of Riccall's streets, now a footpath, named after Olaf who looked after the camp in Harald's absence, and in Danes Hills, so named for its tumuli.
 There is now a small information panel about the event at the bottom of Landing Lane, approximately where the Danes moored.

 Normans

+The settlement is recorded in the Domesday Book of 1086 as Richale, having a manor, 27 villagers, ploughlands and meadowlands.
+The population places it within the top 40% of listings in the whole of the Domesday Book.
+The name was recorded in the Domesday Book as Richale, then as Richenhale in 1190, as Rikinhal in 1230, and Rycall in 1539.
+The first part is from a personal name (Rica) and the suffix halh, meaning a nook of land.

-About forty years after the Norman conquest the current St Mary's was built using stone quarried from the Magnesian Limestone ridge which lies approximately 8 mi to the west.
-The old south door of the church has a carved Romanesque arch and its 12th-century three-stage tower has Norman double window openings.
+Sometime in the latter half of the twelfth century, the current St Mary's was built using stone quarried from the Magnesian Limestone ridge which lies approximately 8 mi to the west.
+The old south door of the church has a carved Romanesque arch, and its 12th-century three-stage tower has Norman double window openings.